Helmholtz Forum Earth and Environment

 The Helmholtz Association of German Research Centers is Germany's largest research organization.
 With 18 centers, around 46,000 employees, and an annual budget of approximately 6.3 billion euros (2023), it is also one of the largest scientific research organizations worldwide.

-Helmholtz SynCom (Synthesis and Communication in Helmholtz Earth & Environment) bundles the expertise of the seven Helmholtz Earth & Environment Centers and acts as an interface between research, politics, and additional societal actors by specifically incorporating current findings from environmental and Earth system research into political discourse and highlighting evidence-based solutions and action options so that cutting-edge environmental research is effectively taken into account in public debates and decisions.
+The Helmholtz Forum Earth and Environment (formerly SynCom) bundles the expertise of the seven Helmholtz Earth and Environment Centers and acts as an interface between research, politics, and additional societal actors by specifically incorporating current findings from environmental and Earth system research into political discourse and highlighting evidence-based solutions and action options so that cutting-edge environmental research is effectively taken into account in public debates and decisions.

-The following Centers are involved in the Helmholtz Research Field Earth & Environment:
+The following Centers are involved in the Helmholtz Research Field Earth and Environment:

 - Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI)